Nadinne Cruz Community Engagement Professional Award

 Support for multifaceted partnerships focused on public issues

 Participation in or facilitation of research-based collaborations

 Participation in scholarship engaging with partners in answering community-driven questions.

 III.
 Evidence of impact on the larger movement for ethical and effective higher education community engagement

 Demonstrated leadership in developing a campus culture of ethical and effective community engagement through programs, practices, or policies whose cumulative impact has improved the field of community engagement (locally, regionally, nationally or internationally)

 Evidenced by the nominee's contributions to the adoption of ethical and effective practices across or beyond an individual campus

 Ready to start?
 Click "Apply" above to begin your application.
-Want to preview the questions?
-Download the application requirements as a PDF.
+Learn more about eligibility and application requirements at https://compact.org/current-programs/impact-awards/nadinne-cruz-community-engagement-professional-award/cruz-award-nominations-selection-criteria.